adguernier/summarizor/README.md

 The server will start on `http://localhost:3000`

+Then run ngrok as described above to expose it publicly.

 ### Register Commands with Discord

 After making changes to commands, register them with Discord: